-- (d) The Empire Plan "Centers of Excellence" Programs will continue.
+(d) The Empire Plan "Centers of Excellence" Programs will continue.
 A travel allowance for transportation and lodging will be included as part of the Centers of Excellence Program.
-Effective July 1, 2008, the travel allowance for mileage will be consistent with the maximum mileage allowance permitted by the Internal Revenue Service; the meal and lodging allowance in each location will be equal to the rate provided by the Federal government to its employees in such locations.
-The Joint Committee on Health Benefits will work with the State and Empire Plan carriers in the ongoing oversight of this benefit. - 1.
-The Centers of Excellence for organ and tissue transplants will be required to provide pre-transplant evaluation, hospital and physician services (inpatient and outpatient), transplant procedures, follow-up care for transplant related services, as determined by the Centers, and any other services as identified during implementation as part of an all-inclusive global rate. - 2.
+The travel allowance for mileage is consistent with the maximum mileage allowance permitted by the Internal Revenue Service; the meal and lodging allowance in each location is equal to the rate provided by the Federal government to its employees in such locations.
+The Joint Committee on Health Benefits will work with the State and Empire Plan carriers in the ongoing oversight of this benefit.

+- 1. The Centers of Excellence for organ and tissue transplants will be required to provide pre-transplant evaluation, hospital and physician services (inpatient and outpatient), transplant procedures, follow-up care for transplant related services, as determined by the Centers, and any other services as identified during implementation as part of an all-inclusive global rate. - 2.
 The Centers of Excellence for infertility shall offer enhanced benefits to include treatment of "couples" as long as both partners are covered either as an enrollee or dependent under the Empire Plan.
 The lifetime coverage limit is \$50,000.
 Covered services include: patient education and counseling, diagnostic testing, ovulation induction/hormonal therapy, surgery to enhance reproductive capability, artificial insemination and Assisted Reproductive Technology procedures.
 Prior authorization may be required for certain procedures.
 Exclusions include: experimental procedures, fertility drugs dispensed at a licensed pharmacy, medical and other charges for surrogacy, donor services/compensation in connection with pregnancy. - 3.
 The Centers of Excellence for Cancer Resource Services (CRS) program will provide direct nurse consultations, information and assistance in locating appropriate care centers, connection with cancer experts at CRS Cancer Centers, and paid-in-full reimbursement for all services provided at a CRS Cancer Center.
-Effective July 1, 2008, the lifetime maximum for travel and lodging expenses for the CRS program is eliminated. - (e) The Empire Plan shall include medical/surgical coverage through use of participating providers who will accept the Plan's schedule of allowances as payment in full for covered services.
+There is no lifetime maximum for travel and lodging expenses for the CRS program. - (e) The Empire Plan shall include medical/surgical coverage through use of participating providers who will accept the Plan's schedule of allowances as payment in full for covered services.
 Except as noted below, benefits will be paid directly to the provider at 100 percent of the Plan's schedule not subject to deductible, coinsurance, or annual/lifetime maximums. - 1.
-Office visit charges by participating providers will be subject to an \$18 copayment by the enrollee, with the balance of covered scheduled allowances paid directly to the provider by the Plan.
-Effective July 1, 2009, office visit
+Office visit charges by participating providers will be subject to \$20 copayment by the enrollee, with the balance of covered scheduled allowances paid directly to the provider by the Plan. - 2.
+All covered surgical procedures performed by participating providers during a visit will be subject to a \$20 copayment by the enrollee. - 3.
+All covered radiology services performed by participating providers during a visit will be subject to a \$20 copayment by the enrollee. - 4.
+All covered diagnostic/laboratory services performed by participating providers during a visit will be subject to a \$20 copayment by the enrollee. - 5.
+All covered services provided at a participating ambulatory surgery center are subject to a \$30 copayment by the enrollee.
+All anesthesiology, radiology and laboratory tests performed on-site on the day of the surgery shall be included in this single copayment. - 6.
+The office visit, surgery, radiology and diagnostic/laboratory copayment amounts may be applied against the basic medical co-insurance out-of-pocket maximum, however, they will not be considered covered expenses for basic medical. - 7.
+Effective January 1, 2012, the Empire Plan medical carrier will implement a Guaranteed Access Program for primary care physicians and core provider specialties.
+Under the Guaranteed Access Program, if there are no participating providers available within the access standards, enrollees will receive paid-in-full benefits (less any appropriate copay).